Five Ways Handwashing Saves Lives and Makes Children Smarter

 How to prevent these deaths?
 The answer is simple: Clean hands save lives.

 Easy and affordable, frequent handwashing with soap is a remarkably effective way to prevent infection and stop the spread of disease.
 Even in developing countries, soap is rarely in short supply.
 But it's often reserved for laundering clothes or bathing, not washing hands.
-UNICEF and partners are working in 100 countries to improve water, sanitation and hygiene (WASH) facilities, and to teach children that handwashing can be the difference between life and death.
+UNICEF and partners are working in more than 100 countries to improve water, sanitation and hygiene (WASH) facilities, and to teach children that handwashing can be the difference between life and death.

 1. HANDWASHING STOPS DISEASE FROM SPREADING.
 After an Ebola outbreak began in the Democratic Republic of the Congo (DRC) in August 2018, UNICEF and partners launched a campaign to teach children about the importance of handwashing.
 Above, Jean Marie Bofio, UNICEF WASH Officer, explains disease prevention to a group of children near Mangina, North Kivu, DRC.
 “Children and women are among the first victims of the Ebola outbreak in the country," says Bofio.
 "Water and sanitation are critical in this fight because hygiene is the best way to prevent the spread of this deadly disease.” © UNICEF/UN0229510/Naftalin